Skip navigation

 Competing failure mechanisms

-The common goal of these fields of work is to verify the generalization capability of the models with respect to material, stress and geometry in order to reduce the testing effort in the future and to implement the finished models as building blocks in simulation tools.
+The overall objective of these research areas is to verify the generalizability of our models concerning material, stress, and geometry.
+This will help reduce the testing effort in the future and allow the implementation of these models as building blocks in simulation tools.

-In further research projects the department is working on the investigation of interactions of stresses during the processing of components, on the development of test methods for unusual specimen geometries and on the elaboration of meaningful data structures for the structured storage of research data.
+In addition to the primary research, the department is involved in further projects that investigate stress interactions during component processing, develop test methods for unusual specimen geometries, and work on meaningful data structures for the structured storage of research data.

 Test capacities

-The mechanical properties department has 21 vibration testing machines in different load and frequency ranges and 5 rollover test stands.
-A wide range of testing capacities is offered, from the testing of large samples in a horizontal pulser with +/- 100 kN at 30 Hz to testing in an ultrasonic pulser with 20 kHz under alternating and pulsating loads.
-Our technical staff is experienced in performing stress and strain controlled vibration tests.
-The scientific staff provides support in test planning and evaluation of the tests.
-The emphasis is on the evaluation and classification of the results.
-Tests can be supported by digital image evaluation, local temperature measurement and a system for recording the crack growth rate.
+The Department of Mechanical Properties is equipped with 21 vibration testing machines covering different load and frequency ranges, along with 5 rollover test stands.
+Our testing capacities span a wide range, from large sample testing in a horizontal pulser with +/- 100 kN at 30 Hz to ultrasonic pulser testing at 20 kHz under alternating and pulsating loads.
+Our experienced technical staff is proficient in performing stress and strain-controlled vibration tests, while our scientific staff provides support in test planning and evaluation.
+Emphasizing the evaluation and classification of results, we also offer support through digital image evaluation, local temperature measurement, and a system for recording crack growth rates.

 Crack analysis

-On the basis of a well-preserved fracture surface, the history of a crack can be traced back in detailed detective work.
-Flanked by microstructure investigations and residual stress measurements, the causes of failure and remedial measures are revealed in practical application.
-In addition to investigations on samples tested in-house, the department also specializes in the assessment of damage caused by vibrational stress.
-From broken springs to large gearwheels, various cases have already been clarified in cooperation with the metallographic and physical analysis department.
+With a well-preserved fracture surface, our team can meticulously trace the history of a crack through detailed detective work.
+Supported by microstructure investigations and residual stress measurements, we uncover the causes of failure and recommend remedial measures for practical applications.
+In addition to examining in-house tested samples, we specialize in assessing damage caused by vibrational stress, collaborating with the metallographic and physical analysis department to investigate various cases, from broken springs to large gearwheels.